Malta University Historical Society

+About MUHS

-The Malta University Historical Society (MUHS) is an undergraduate and graduate student organisation based at the University of Malta with one of MUHS's principal activities is to publish the academic journal Storja.
-It was founded by Andrew P. Vella in 1963, making it one of Malta's oldest student organisations.
-The society's main aim during the years was to promote History and Politics knowledge while correcting any sort of misconceptions.
+The Malta University Historical Society (MUHS) is an undergraduate and graduate student organisation based at the University of Malta, it aims to represent the student body of the History Department and organise events and activities.
+It is one of the most active organisations at the University.

+History

+MUHS was founded by Andrew P. Vella in 1963, making it one of Malta's oldest student organisations.
+Throughout the years, the Organisation has grown significantly and produced notable alumni.
+Tours, social events, food tasting, and more, are organised.
 The organisation is also known for publishing the journal 'Storja' which was first published in 1978.
-The latest edition of Storja was published in 2019.
+The latest edition of Storja was published in 2023.

-The society is an autonomous, voluntary and non- profitable that works to disseminate historical knowledge, promote historical research and encourage interest in history through lectures, debates, excursions, and publications.